CalilDrissi/dev-reports/Styled components Course mind dump.md

 analyse the reponsive nav it the course.

-net ninja dark mode - dark mode selecting colors google search
+net ninja dark mode - dark mode selecting colors google search ( you have to understand events. )

 react controlled component? is it form input.

+you javascript basics jonas netninja - env setup. webpack/vite/parcel.

 ## Redo the whole course project on my own